• Home

 Next year when my daughter moves to sixth grade, I will switch to a slightly more mature poetry collection.
 But I feel sure that The Random House Book of Poetry for Children will continue to be a well-loved volume on our shelf.

-Filed Under: Language Arts Tagged With: Language Arts, poetry, Written by Jimmie
+Filed Under: Language Arts Tagged With: Language Arts, poetry, updated by Heidi C, Written by Jimmie

 Reader Interactions